 “LeFou is somebody who on one day wants to be Gaston and on another day wants to kiss Gaston,” reveals Condon to Attitude.

 “He’s confused about what he wants.
-It’s somebody who’s just realising that he has these feelings.
+It’s somebody who’s just realizing that he has these feelings.
 And Josh makes something really subtle and delicious out of it.
 And that’s what has its payoff at the end, which I don’t want to give away.
 But it is a nice, exclusively gay moment in a Disney movie.”

 Josh Gad, of course, famously voiced Olaf the lovable snowman in “Frozen” for Disney, has now embraced an opportunity to embody what will soon be another legendary performance.